dedis/d-voting/docs/smart_contract.md

 2. `admin` ID of the creator of the form
 3. `format` of the form

-Key / Value pairs sent in the transaction in order to create an form:
+Key / Value pairs sent in the transaction in order to create a form:
 | | |
 |-|-|
 |"go.dedis.ch/dela.ContractArg"|[]byte(evoting.ContractName)|